Andrey Akopyants

-Andrey Akopyants (born 27 August 1977) is an Uzbekistani football midfielder of Armenian descent.
+Andrey Akopyants (born 27 August 1977) is an Uzbekistani former football midfielder of Armenian descent.
 He last played for Neftchi Farg'ona.

 Career

 He started his playing career at Pakhtakor in 1996.
 He played for Pakhtakor in 1996–1999.
 In 2000, he moved to FC Rostov and completed for club 6 seasons.

 International

 Akopyants played 40 matches and scored 6 goals for the Uzbekistan national team between 1998 and 2005.